termoshtt/articles/README.md

 ## Install

+### necessaries (BibTeX key)
+In order to use link embedded in HTML articles list, the file name of PDF files must be in the form '[bibtexkey].pdf'.
+([bibtexkey] represents the BibTeX key of the article.)
+When you get BibTeX informations from PDF files, these PDF files are renamed to the required form automatically.
+So you need not to rename by yourself.

 ### dependencies
 The most part of this project is written in python2, and depends on the following libraries.